jianglikun/MOASL/README.md

 ```

 ## Citation
-Predicting mechanism of action from transcrip-tional signatures with similarity learning
+MOASL: Prediction of the mechanism of action from transcriptional signature based on similarity learning
 submit in 2023